Stratio/Spark-MongoDB/doc/src/site/sphinx/First_Steps.rst

 Scala API
 ---------

-To read a DataFrame from a Mongo collection, you can use the library by loading the implicits from `com.stratio.deep.mongodb._`.
+To read a DataFrame from a Mongo collection, you can use the library by loading the implicits from `com.stratio.provider.mongodb._`.

 ::